-- BASED ON YOUR NEEDS and budget, determine a realistic price range for the auto you are thinking of buying.
-Compare annual percentage rates and other financing terms from multiple sources.
+- BASED ON YOUR NEEDS and budget, determine a realistic price range for the vehicle you are considering purchasing.

-- KNOW THE DIFFERENCE between buying and leasing an auto.
+- KNOW THE DIFFERENCE between buying and leasing a vehicle.

-- KNOW YOUR CREDIT RECORD and that it may affect the finance reate you are able to secure.
+- KNOW YOUR CREDIT RECORD and that it may affect the finance rate you are able to secure.

 - MAKE YOUR PAYMENTS ON TIME.
-Late or missed payments incur late fees and appear on your credit report, which can impact your ability to get credit in the future.
+Late or missed payments incur late fees and appear on your credit report, which can impact your access to credit in the future.

-- BE AWARE that if you financed the auto, the dealership (or a bank, finance company or credit union that purchases the contract from the dealership) holds a lien on the auto title, and in some cases the actual title.) unless you have a paid the contract in full.
+- BE AWARE that if you financed the vehicle, the dealership (or a bank, finance company or credit union that purchases the contract from the dealership) holds a lien on the title title - and in some cases the actual title - unless you pay the contract in full.

 - TALK TO YOUR CREDITORS if you experience difficulty making your monthly payments.
-Explain your situation and reasion your payment will be late.
-Work out a payment schedule with your creditors and, if neccessary, seek the services of a reputable non-profit credit counseling agency.
+Explain your situation and reason your payment will be late.
+Work out a payment schedule with your creditors and, if necessary, seek the services of a reputable non-profit credit counseling agency.

 - KNOW YOUR OBLIGATIONS.
-If you default, a creditor may take the auto in full satisfaction of the credit agreement or may sell the auto and apply the procees from the sale to the outstanding balance of the credit agreement.
+If you default, a creditor may take the vehicle in full satisfaction of the credit agreement or may sell the vehicle and apply the proceeds from the sale to the outstanding balance of the credit agreement.

 - BE AWARE that repossession can occur if you fail to make timely payments.
-It does not relieve you of your obligation to pay for the auto.
-The law in some states allow the creditor to repossess the auto without going to court.
+It does not relieve you of your obligation to pay for the vehicle.
+The law in some states allows the creditor to repossess the vehicle without going to court.